smattymatty/mathew-storm-site/writing_content/Chapter 15 - The Silence.md

 Still no breathing.

-"Maybe it's sleeping," a guard offered.
-His voice cracked with hope.

-"It doesn't sleep for three days," Keras said flatly.

 They rounded a corner and stopped.

 The passage ahead had changed completely.
 Not modified.
 Rebuilt.
 The crude approximations Sisyphus had seen before were gone, replaced by sophisticated architecture that rivaled Daedalus's best work.
 Support columns at perfect intervals.
 Load-bearing arches that distributed weight flawlessly.
 And at the end of the passage-